-You're cordially invited to the 2023 KumoriBall, where you can dance the night away, sweep someone off their feet, and/or twirl around the ballroom.
+You're cordially invited to an adventure at 2023 Kumoricon's That Time We Were Dropped into a Ballroom Dance, where you can dance the night away, sweep someone off their feet, and/or twirl around the ballroom.
 The KumoriBall is an eloquent adventure you can embark on to level up your ballroom skills.
 Lessons will be offered throughout the convention.
 Our wonderful ballroom staff will be available for dances and to help you remember any patterns and moves that were taught.
 Formal attire is required.
 Please review the dress code for guidance.

 Hours of operation

-Please refer to the schedule, when released, for times and location of the KumoriBall.
+Please refer to the schedule, when released, for times and location of Kumoricon's That Time We Were Dropped into a Ballroom Dance.
 Limited capacity will be enforced.

 Rules and restrictions